-The Amber Cove cruise port in Dominican Republic is truly a destination in itself.
+Amber Cove Dominican Republic is a cruise port that’s truly a destination in itself.
 Although it’s always a good idea to get out and experience the country you’re visiting, you could easily spend a day right in port for a relaxing holiday.
 Amber Cove is great for couples, families, and friends and there’s always something to do.

 Amber Cove cruise port is a great place to walk around and explore.
 There are palm trees, fountains, man-made waterfalls, and flowers all around.
 Carnival masks with descriptions surround the fountain.
 You can get your passport stamped with an unofficial “Puerto Plata” stamp at a replica gazebo of the one in downtown Puerto Plata.

 There’s the iconic Amber Cove sign by the waterfront.
 You can’t leave Amber Cove without posing for a picture in front of it!

 And if in doubt, you can relax and sway in a hammock with a view.

 Sports and Activities